jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 A third alternative is a filesystem originally developed by Sun, called ZFS.
 ZFS is an elegantly designed filesystem.   *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
 The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID, (RAID-Z)[^129]."*

 ZFS was developed by Sun and inherited by Oracle.
 It is not licensed under the GPL but under a Sun/Oracle license called [CDDL](https://en.wikipedia.org/wiki/Common_Development_and_Distribution_License "CDDL"), which is similar to the GPL, but allowed Sun and Oracle to include proprietary parts of the operating system with opensource code.
-This prevented ZFS from being adopted natively into the Linux kernel because of the GPL incompatibility.
+The CDDL was an opensource license, but not a copy-left license and thus GPL incompatible.
 The argument of integrating CDDL based ZFS code into GPLv2 Linux Kernel was extensive with the FSF coming down in opposition of Ubuntu's interpretation of the GPL.

 * [GPL Violations Related to Combining ZFS and Linux](https://sfconservancy.org/blog/2016/feb/25/zfs-and-linux/ "GPL Violations Related to Combining ZFS and Linux")
 * [Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS](https://www.fsf.org/licensing/zfs-and-linux "Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS")